edgi-govdata-archiving/overview/README.md

 1. Take a look at our [Current Projects](#projects), [Roadmap](#roadmap) and [Kanban Board](https://github.com/edgi-govdata-archiving/overview/projects/2)

 **Note for IRC users:** (Advanced) If you prefer to use an IRC client, please review these [configuration instructions for Slack's IRC gateway](https://archivers.slack.com/account/gateways).

-## Weekly Community Calls

-Our **weekly community call** happened Thursdays at 6:30 ET (Eastern Time) and were posted on our [events calendar](https://envirodatagov.org/events/).
-We are currently on pause as we rethink our community welcoming strategies.
-If you want to see what they were like, check out our [recorded meetings playlist](https://www.youtube.com/playlist?list=PLtsP3g9LafVsaa18lQaPXzxJU7wIcPB1O)!

 ## Projects